 Oregon scholastic chess is exploding in popularity.
-Last year there were nearly a hundred open tournaments in the state for kids to play in and an even greater number of club and local tournaments and league matches.
+Last year there were over one hundred open tournaments in the state for kids to play in and an even greater number of club and local tournaments and league matches.
 Most of the tournaments have multiple playing sections, so very young novices and seasoned experts alike play opponents near their own skill level.
 Tournaments are held throughout the year, but the most active “chess season” is between the Oregon All-Stars Invitational in October and the OSCF State Championship in April.
 Most open scholastic tournaments in the state are listed on the NWSRS event calendar, and the Portland Chess Club frequently hosts tournaments for more serious players.

 The two most common tournament formats are round-robin and Swiss.
 In a round-robin tournament, players are divided into groups of four to ten.
 Each player in each group plays against every other player.
 Typically, the groups are defined by players’ ratings, so that all players in a given group are as evenly matched as possible.
 The most common tournament round robin format is quads, where each playing group has just four players, but sixes are also quite common.
 The main advantages of the round-robin format are that: (i) the pairings are maximally balanced because there is no element of “luck of the draw,” (ii) the games are maximally competitive because players’ ratings are as closely matched as possible, and (iii) sections are small, so awards are numerous.
 Quads and sixes are especially attractive formats when time is limited or when there is wide disparity among player skill levels in a small tournament.